Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 }
 ```

-The transpilation is the same as sub module and sub namespace:
+The transpilation is the same as submodule and sub-namespace:

 ```js
 var Counter;